kubeedge/website/docs/advanced/hold_and_release.md

 Before using annotations `edge.kubeedge.io/hold-upgrade: "true"`, ensure you have:

 - KubeEdge `v1.22.0` or later installed
+- MetaServer component running on edge nodes (required for unhold operations)
 - `kubectl` configured to access your Kubernetes cluster
 - (recommended) `keadm` CLI tool available on edge nodes
 - Edge nodes running and connected to the cloud